harinath/zmk-config/README.md

 background, curious to see if I'll find something I like better enough than Colemak-DH to take the muscle memory hit.

+- Adding a [Focal][focal] layer.
+I gave this a quick test in late 2024, then returned in May 2025, almost deciding to make the switch.
+When I'm ready for the muscle-memory hit, I think this is the one.
 - Adding a [Sturdy][sturdy] layer.
 I gave this an honest run, using it for work for almost a week in January 2025, and while it did feel nice, it wasn't enough better than Colemak-DH for me to suffer the muscle memory hit.
 I was